-Well I can tell you true, they do not taste like a pear.
+Well, I can tell you true, they do not taste like a pear.
 Or an apple.
 They taste like a quince.
 As I said above, slightly astringent, with a flowery acidic after taste.

 But that is in their raw state.
 And you don’t want to eat them in their raw state.

-It appears from my sources at Wikipedia that quince are the sole member of the genus Cydonia in the family Rosaceae (which also contains apples and pears).
+It appears from my sources at Wikipedia that quince is the sole member of the genus Cydonia in the family Rosaceae (which also contains apples and pears).
 So while not entirely interchangeable, they are edible.